Skip to main content

 Covington

-McDow is a farmer with a family operation consisting of 3,500 acres of row crops, including corn, cotton, soybeans, wheat, and canola.
-He has farmed with his family and worked in the agricultural industry for Corteva for approximately 11 years.
+McDow is a farmer with a family operation consisting of 3,500 acres of row crops, including corn, cotton, soybeans, wheat and canola.
+He has farmed with his family and worked in the agricultural industry for Corteva for approximately 12 years.
 McDow has a Bachelor’s Degree in Agribusiness from Mississippi State University with a minor in economics and agronomy.
-His leadership positions include serving as the District Cotton Supply Lead for Corteva, the Vice Chairman of First Baptist Church Finance Committee and Vice Chairman of the Tipton County Young Farmers.
-McDow currently serves on the Farm Credit Mid-America Advocate Council.
+He has served in positions that include serving as the District Cotton Supply Lead for Corteva, the Vice Chairman of First Baptist Church Finance Committee and Vice Chairman of the Tipton County Young Farmers.
+McDow currently serves on the Farm Credit Mid-America Advocate Council and Nominating Committee.

 Ben Sanders